Stock Acquired with an Incentive Stock Option in header of articles

 Keep a record of the AMT basis in your files so that you can correctly figure the AMT gain or loss when you sell the stock.
 The capital loss deduction for net AMT losses is limited to $3,000.

-To learn more, see IRS Form 6251 instructions.
+To learn more, see Form 6251 instructions at www.irs.gov.

 To help figure any AMT on the exercise of your ISO, see your Form 3921.
-Your employer must provide a Form 3921 to you by Jan.
-31 of the year after you exercise your stock options.
+Your employer must give you Form 3921 by Jan.
+31 the year after you exercise your stock options.